ImanIra0ui/Celestials/README.md

-# Travelling-salesman
+# Halo
-A AI based game designed to solve the famous travelling salesman problem.
+Halo is an AI based game designed to solve the famous travelling salesman problem.
 The problem is modelled in forms of planets, and the rocket should find
 the shorted optimal route to traverse all the planets without going through anyone more than once.

 * The user determines the number of planets that the rocket has to traverse.